 My daughter sends me emails all the time on different things she finds on Pinterest.
 Just recently she sent me one on making seatbelt pillows for kids.
 I never thought of that before and decided to make some for my grandchildren.
 Just the other day, Caden fell asleep in his carseat and he looked so uncomfortable with his head hanging down.
-Hopefully this pillow will help him (and his brother) sleep more comfortably.
-Here’s the link my daughter sent me: http://www.superjenn.com/countdown-to-disney-seatbelt-pillows-for-the-trek/
+Hopefully this pillow will help him (and his brother and sister) sleep more comfortably in the car.

 I wanted my covers to be easily removed for cleaning so I made one rectangle 5” longer (the front) so it could be used as a flap that gets pushed inside behind the pillow form.
 I also made it a little shorter.
 Here’s the instruction sheet for My seatbelt pillows for kids.
 NOTE: A kind reader informed me that I had left out sewing the Velcro…sorry!
 Once you have turned the pillow inside out, lay it flat (like picture above).
 Cut and sew 2 Velcro hook pieces along the top of the two tabs (facing up) on one side of the pillow, and cut and sew 2 Velcro loop pieces along the top of the other two tabs (facing down).
 The tabs are to overlap over the seatbelt.

 My grandsons are into Batman and Angry Birds.
 I found Batman fabric at Walmart.
 They have a lot more kid fabric than Joann’s and it’s cheaper too.
 I’m so glad our Walmart brought back their fabric department!
 Here’s just a few of the fabrics I saw there.